 • He spent the 2003 season as a graduate assistant on Nick Saban’s LSU staff, where he worked with Jimbo Fisher.
 The Tigers posted a 13-1 record and won the BCS National Championship.

 • Dawsey was an integral part of the Seminole football dynasty as a player.
 His four seasons at wide receiver corresponded with the first four 10-win, top-five poll finishes by FSU.
 As a player, he was known for his work ethic, accountability, precision route-running, down-field blocking and the ability to rise to the occasion in big games.
 Those are the same qualities he has instilled in his current group of receivers.

 • A third-round selection by the Tampa Bay Buccaneers in 1991, Dawsey enjoyed a seven-season NFL career.
 He also played for the New York Giants (1996), Miami Dolphins (1997) and New Orleans Saints (1999).

 • Dawsey was named the NFL Rookie of the Year by Sports Illustrated and named to the All-Rookie Team by Pro Football Weekly in 1991 after he led Tampa Bay with 55 receptions and set the club’s rookie record with 818 receiving yards.
 Dawsey also led the team in receptions (60) and receiving yards (776) in 1992.

-• Dawsey's family also has enjoyed success as well.
-His daughter Dominique and son-in-law Michael Moffitt, both Florida State graduates, have each earned their M.D. at Meharry Medical College in Nashville, Tenn.
-Dominique is a clinical resident in Anesthesiology at Brigham and Women's Hospital - a Harvard University Hospital.
-He and his wife, Chantal, also have a son, Lawrence, Jr., who will be a junior in high school in IB (International Baccalaureate Program).
+• Dawsey’s family also has enjoyed success as well.
+His stepdaughter Dominique Arce is an FSU graduate and earned her M.D. at Meharry Medical College in Nashville, Tenn.
+She is an Anesthesiologist at Brigham and Women’s Hospital - a Harvard University Hospital.
+He and his wife, Chantal, also have a son, Lawrence, Jr., who will be a senior in high school in IB (International Baccalaureate Program).